What is (B)Erc-MCH?

 Common reasons for low levels include:

-Hemoglobin synthesis gaps: Subtle shifts in how the body assembles proteins can lead to "lighter" cells.
+• Hemoglobin synthesis gaps: Subtle shifts in how the body assembles proteins can lead to paler cells.

-If your levels are low, you may find that you run out of breath more quickly during movement and feel a general lack of physical "drive".
+If your levels are low, you may find that you run out of breath more quickly during movement and feel a general lack of physical energy.

 Practical steps for MCH health